7. Investment

 • Tariff inversion: some finished goods incur lower tariffs than intermediate goods; this means that goods can be imported to free zone tariff-free, processed and sold as a final product incurring lower tariff rates.

-2012 saw the reintroduction of enterprise zones across the UK with incentives such as:
+2012 saw the reintroduction of UK Enterprise Zones with incentives such as:

 • Business-rate discounts (up to £275,000 per business over five years);